avaneev/biteopt/README.md

 it also reduces time (but not human-hours) to find a better solution.
 This method is a model of Swiss presidency rotation (each independent population represents an independent human brain).

+## CSAESOpt (saesopt.h) ##

+This is an experimental optimization method called "Sigma Adaptation Evolution Strategy".
+It has the same programmatic interface as CBiteOpt class, so it can be easily used in place of CBiteOpt.

+SA-ES is based on the same concept as CMA-ES, but performs direct vector sigma adaptation.
+Covariance matrix update is also performed, but it is a linear update using leaky integrator filtering.